wp-plugins/prestashop-user-compatibility/readme.txt

 == Installation ==

+0. Manually import the database of your previous Prestashop customers.
+See FAQ.
 1. Unzip and upload `/prestashop-user-compatibility/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the COOKIE_KEY in the settings menu => Prestashop User Compat.
 The COOKIE_KEY can be found in your Prestashop installation (config/settings.inc.php)